 - Short Videos: Creating no-nonsense, straight-to-the-point videos such as product walkthroughs is what most learners are looking for when it comes to customer training.
 Getting right to the point avoids frustration on the learner’s end, as they are able to access exactly what they need.

 - FAQs: Sometimes, customer training can fall short of explaining the fine details of a product.
 Vendors can leverage past customer experience to come up with frequently asked questions that can be delivered in the form of microlearning content.
 Seeing a specific query being answered gives customers the impression that the vendor is well prepared.
+These queries can also be prepared in a separate place of reference giving the customers a self-service opportunity.
 Thinking of the recipe GIFs again, this might mean clicking through to the Reddit comments to see what other people are saying about the recipe shown in the GIF.
 Are other commenters suggesting substitutions or additions to the recipe?

 - Industry Application: Sometimes it’s best to incorporate examples.
 Many industry-agnostic products can be better explained with a directed walkthrough of how the product can be applied in specific industries.
 As a result, customers can skip to their relevant applications to learn how they can optimally use the product.

 As we’ve discussed, customer training and microlearning are a natural match.
 By leveraging microlearning tools, customers can learn about the product they have purchased, one bite at a time.
 Not only is this time-efficient for the clients, but it is also very cost-effective for vendors.
 Setting up brief, to-the-point, engaging chunks of information is a relatively simple task with enormous returns.
 Knowing that a particular vendor creates convenient customer learning solutions, clients are more likely to do business with them in the future.
 Remember: microlearning means bite-sized and everyone knows that sliders are better than burgers!